OrReuben/MiddleProject/README.md

 # MiddleProject - Client side project

-The site was created to provide a service to a company that organizes events in nature, you can see examples and opinions, order an event and more
+During the bootcamp course after learning the client side I collaborated in the project to provide a service to a company that organizes events in nature, you can see examples and opinions, order an event.

 ## Table Of Contents <a name="Table"></a>
 - [Table Of Contents](#Table)